Georgy Zhukov: World War I

-In 1915, Zhukov was conscripted into the Imperial Russian Army, where he served in the 10th Dragoon Novgorod Regiment, and was wounded in action against the Germans at Kharkov.
-During World War I, Zhukov was awarded the Cross of St. George twice for heroism, and promoted to the non-commissioned officer ranks in recognition of his bravery in battle.
+In 1915, Zhukov was conscripted into the Imperial Russian Army and served in the 10th Dragoon Novgorod Regiment; in October 1916 he was wounded by a land mine explosion.
+During World War I, he received the Cross of St. George twice and was promoted to non-commissioned officer ranks.

-He joined the Russian Communist Party (Bolsheviks) after the 1917 October Revolution; his background of poverty became a significant asset in party circles.
-After recovering from a serious case of typhus, he fought in the Russian Civil War, serving in the Second Cavalry Brigade, commanded by Semyon Timoshenko, which was later absorbed into the 1st Cavalry Army, led by Semyon Budyonny.
-He completed a cavalry training course for officers in 1920 and received his commission as an officer.
-He received the Order of the Red Banner for his part in subduing the Tambov Rebellion in 1921.
+After the 1917 October Revolution, he joined the Russian Communist Party (Bolsheviks).
+Following a severe bout of typhus, he fought in the Russian Civil War, serving in a cavalry formation commanded by Semyon Timoshenko that was later absorbed into the 1st Cavalry Army led by Semyon Budyonny.
+He completed an officers' cavalry training course in 1920 and was commissioned.
+In 1921, he was awarded the Order of the Red Banner in connection with operations against the Tambov Rebellion.